kyaiooiayk/Awesome-Data-Science-Machine-Learning-Resources/README.md

 *Links to the homepages of the most influencial people in AI/ML*

 ## [Interview Preparation](https://github.com/kyaiooiayk/Data-Science-Resources/blob/main/Interview%20Preparation.md)
-*Links to websites/resources thath prepare you for interviews*
+*Links to websites/resources that prepare you for interviews*

 ## [Mailing list](https://github.com/kyaiooiayk/Data-Science-Resources/blob/main/Mailing%20List.md)
 *Hopefully they'll not spam you every day!*